Why am I so tired? 8 reasons you might be tired

 - Dehydration.
 Keeping a water bottle handy may help keep your energy up.
 “When you’re dehydrated, the fluid loss causes a drop in blood volume, making the heart work harder to push oxygen and nutrients through the bloodstream to the brain and muscles,” Agyeman says.
-(You might feel tired just reading that.)
 Your personal water needs on any given day depend on factors such as activity level, the rest of your diet, even the weather.
-A simple calculation can help you figure out a good ballpark target.

 - Food allergies and intolerances.
 If you notice yourself feeling spent after consuming specific types of foods—say, dairy or beans—an allergy might be something to investigate.
-In certain people, food sensitivities and intolerances can set off fatigue through an inflammatory response, says Kristin Kirkpatrick, MS, RDN, manager of wellness nutrition services for Cleveland Clinic Wellness Institute.
-Before eliminating foods from your diet, see a doctor about testing, which may involve a skin prick, blood draw, or genetic screening.
+In certain people, food sensitivities and intolerances can set off fatigue through an inflammatory response, says Kristin Kirkpatrick, registered dietitian.
+Before eliminating foods from your diet, see a doctor about testing, which may involve a skin prick, blood tests, or genetic screening.

 4. Vitamin deficiency

 - Vitamin B12.
 In addition to fatigue, symptoms of vitamin B12 deficiency may include weakness, loss of appetite, and tingling or numbness in the body’s extremities.
-Because this nutrient—needed to keep nerve cells healthy—occurs mostly in animal-derived foods such as meat, poultry, dairy products, and eggs, people who follow strict plant-based diets may find themselves falling short, says Dr. Yufang Lin, MD, an integrative medicine physician at Cleveland Clinic.
+Because this nutrient—needed to keep nerve cells healthy—occurs mostly in animal-derived foods such as meat, poultry, dairy products, and eggs, people who follow strict plant-based diets may find themselves falling short, says Dr. Yufang Lin, MD.
 Regardless of your diet, speak with your doctor if you are experiencing signs of B12 deficiency to ensure you’re getting an appropriate amount.

 - Iron.
 Humans need iron to make hemoglobin, the protein in red blood cells that carries oxygen throughout the body.
 If you’re low on iron—a condition known as anemia—you probably feel pretty worn out.
 “By not having enough red blood cells that can carry oxygen to tissues, you don’t make oxygen into adenosine triphosphate, which the body uses to produce energy,” explains Dr. Romy Block, MD, a specialist in endocrine and metabolic medicine and co-author of The Vitamin Solution: Two Doctors Clear the Confusion About Vitamins and Your Health.
 Other symptoms of iron-deficiency anemia include shortness of breath, brittle nails, and cracked skin at the sides of the mouth.
 A doctor can confirm with a blood test.
 Medical advice may include a recommendation to eat more iron-rich foods such as meat and leafy greens and/or take an iron supplement at a dose that’s right for you.